Codebrahma/react-lite-ui/CONTRIBUTING.md

 on your pull request :
     * Ensure there is an issue open which is related to the request.
 Pull requests without any related issues will not be processed.
     * Check for activity in other issues / pull requests related to your pull request.

-## Code of Conduct

-Our team is dedicated towards creating and maintaining an ethical, responsible and positive environment for the community.
-Please go through our code of conduct to read about some of the ways in which we can maintain proper communication.

 ## Getting Started